-With 2019 now well underway, most businesses are focused on growth and goals for the next year.
+With 2021 now well underway post the critical COVID19 pandemic waves, most businesses are focused on growth and goals for the next year.

 In a hyper-connected and digital world, much of that focus will depend on technology.
 Across industries, innovative technologies and growing amounts of data are changing the way we do business today and in the future.

-One of the top buzzwords in 2018 “digital transformation” may have grown in relevancy last year, but with additional changes happening in technology, 2019 is shaping up to be a big year for how businesses leverage the data they collect to transform their operations and deliver better products and services.
+One of the top buzzwords since 2018-19 “digital transformation” may have grown in relevancy last years, but with additional changes happening in technology, 2020-21 is shaping up to be a big year for how businesses leverage the data they collect to transform their operations and deliver better products and services.

 1. Improved AI